PatelFarhaan/spot-platform-v2/README.md

-if vault is not present, set asg to 0 -> ec2 error loop if client user defined poilicies is empty, it does not work retry login on aws ecr login -> does not show logs of this in grafana
+if vault is not present, set asg to 0 -> ec2 error loop if client user defined poilicies is empty, it does not work retry login on aws ecr login -> does not show logs of this in grafana add promtail by default to each node to send cloud-init-output.log to loki